-Because some of the sites generating power just recently became operational and due to the inconsistencies of traditional track monitoring, sufficient data for the actual energy generated to accurately calculate the annual avoided cost of energy is not available at this time.
-Therefore, the cost benefit analysis was prepared utilizing a projection of the energy to be generated in order to estimate the annual avoided cost of energy.
+Due to the inconsistencies of traditional track monitoring and online monitoring internet and inverter issues, sufficient data for the actual energy generated to accurately calculate the annual avoided cost of energy is not available at this time.
+Therefore, the cost benefit analysis was prepared utilizing actual energy generated, when available, and a projection of the energy to be generated in order to estimate the annual avoided cost of energy.
 It has been found that the actual energy production and cost avoidance are consistent with predicted values for those sites which have been generating energy for over a year.

 In the revised cost benefit analysis, the annual avoided cost of energy was changed to reflect the guidelines and assumptions presented by the California Energy Commission (Commission) in the photovoltaic installation guidelines titled, "A Guide to Photovoltaic System Design and Installation," dated June 2001.
-In addition, Caltrans elected to design, bid, and manage the CREBs projects, which reduced the bond debt service by approximately \$10.2 million to \$12.6 million.
-The Caltrans' personnel cost to support the CREBs Program was approximately \$4.4 million.
-As a result, Caltrans estimates a utility savings of approximately \$10.4 million over the 15 years with a bond debt service of \$12.6 million (Exhibit 3).
-Because the actual construction cost is lower than projected, the CREBs' principal will be partially prepaid from unused bond proceeds on June 10, 2014, which is a schedule prescribed in the CREBs Bond Indenture and the Equipment Sublease, Section E.
+Furthermore, Caltrans elected to design, bid, and manage the CREBs projects.
+Lower than expected construction costs and rebates have enabled Caltrans to make a prepayment on outstanding CREBs bonds.
+The planned bond prepayment will reduce the bond debt service by approximately \$10.3 million to \$12.4 million.
+The CREBs' principal prepayment took place from unused bond proceed on June 10, 2014, which was a schedule prescribed in the CREBs Bond Indenture and the Equipment Sublease, Section E. The Caltrans' personnel cost to support the CREBs Program was approximately \$4.4 million.
+As a result, Caltrans estimates a utility savings of approximately \$11.2 million over the 15 years with a bond debt service of \$12.4 million (Exhibit 3).